solitude-alive/AwesomeWatermarking/README.md

 # Awesome Watermarking
-This repository contains a curated list of awesome watermarking and steganography papers.
+This repository contains a curated list of awesome watermarking, steganography and other related works in the field of intelligence property protection.

 ## Table of Contents